Moral turpitude: American immigration law

-A conviction for a crime involving moral turpitude (CIMT) causes a person to be inadmissible to the United States under section 212(a)(2)(a)(i) of the INA (Immigration and Nationality Act).
-There are petty offense exceptions to this rule, but these exceptions do not change the meaning of the question on the Visa Waiver Program or on the visa application form, and cannot be self-certified.
+A conviction for a crime involving moral turpitude (CIMT) causes a person to be inadmissible to the United States under section 212(a)(2)(a)(i) of the Immigration and Nationality Act (INA).
+There are petty offense exceptions to this rule, but these exceptions do not change the meaning of the question on the visa waiver program or on the visa application form, and cannot be self-certified.
 A controlled substance violation causes the alien to be inadmissible to the United States under section 212(a)(2)(i)(II) of the INA.
 They are two different sections of the law.
 A controlled substance violation is a CIMT.
 The immigration administrative proceeding does not use a controlled substance violation as a CIMT.
 A visa waiver program applicant admissibility is determined at the port of entry and they are subject to section 212(a) and 217 of the INA.